TASallin/JSpz/USAGE.md

   - Verify your SPZ file is valid and not corrupted
   - Check file permissions on input and output directories
   - Look at the detailed error messages in the log
+  - Ensure there are no spaces in the input and output file paths

 ## Coordinate Systems